Recommended Equipment and Sources

 Safe Cell—NBC filter for about $3,900 from multiple sources: http://store.survivalcenter.com, http://www.americanbombshelter.com, http://www.safecastle.com

-CO2 Monitor—Tells you if carbon dioxide from occupant breathing is getting too high.
+CO2 Monitor—Sensor and alarm if carbon dioxide from occupant breathing gets too high.
 Each breath only uses 25% of the oxygen in the air, but elevated CO2 will cause problems before you run out of oxygen.
 Most carbon dioxide sensors are too expensive for common use ($300 to $1,200) but may be worth it for some people.
 Available from many online distributors including http://www.professionalequipment.com/carbon-dioxide-gas-detectors

 Whole-House Hypo-Allergenic Filter System—The CVI-series EnviroConditioner controls every parameter of indoor air quality.
 As an integrated part of the HVAC (heating, ventilation, air conditioning) system, the air in the entire house is processed and distributed through the central air conditioning ductwork.
 Nothing on the market can compare to the effectiveness of the CVI EnviroConditioner but units are expensive.
 URL: http://www.casadavida.com